lduran2/cis106-python-projects/README.md

 A project demonstrating looping through a string, comparing characters and string concatenation by accepting a name and returning the first, (middle), and last initials.

+# project8-course-information
+Menu that accepts a course by course number and displays the information about the course using various functions of a dictionary, `len()`, `keys()`, keying.